wp-plugins/mycred/readme.txt

 You can always disable parts of a hook by awarding zero points.
 Hooks that have zero points are ignored.

+= Can I use the mycred_sell_this shortcode multiple times in a post?

+Yes but if one of them is bought, all is shown.
+The mycred_sell_this shortcode was created so you can show "teaser" content before someone purchases the post / page / custom post type.
+It was not built to sell multiple items on a single page.

 == Screenshots ==